BenCaiello/PalmettoBUG/docs/source/Glossary.rst

 ''''''

    A clustering derived by the Leiden unsupervised algorithm acting on a UMAP of the single-cell expression data.
-See :ref:`Leiden Algorithm`
+See :ref:`Leiden-Algorithm`

 Merging
 '''''''